PrestaShop/referralprogram/Readme.md

 Integrate a referral program system into your shop.

+Warning : This module is not compatible with prestashop 1.7

 ## Contributing

 PrestaShop modules are open-source extensions to the PrestaShop e-commerce solution.
 Everyone is welcome and even encouraged to contribute with their own improvements.